nklagge/klaggenet/content/post/2014 07 23 How to Live A Life of Montaigne in One Question and Twenty Attempts at An Answer.md

 ---
 date: 2014-07-23
 meta: true
-title: "How to Live: A Life of Montaigne in One Question and Twenty Attempts at An Answer"
+title: "<em>How to Live: A Life of Montaigne in One Question and Twenty Attempts at An Answer</em>"
+subtitle: "Sarah Bakewell"
 toc: false
 categories:
 - Sarah Bakewell